 Amazon provides various database services and Amazon Aurora is one of them.
-But what is Amazon Aurora and why is it used?
-Well, AWS Aurora is a relational database engine which provides the simplicity and cost-effectiveness of an open source database combined with the power, performance, and reliability of a high-end commercial database.
+But, what is Amazon Aurora, and why is it used?
+Well, Amazon Aurora is a relational database engine that provides the simplicity and cost-effectiveness of an open-source database combined with the power, performance, and reliability of a high-end commercial database.

 When MySQL and PostgreSQL are available, what is the use of Amazon Aurora?

 Aurora provides performance that is five times better than a traditional MySQL and three times better than PostgreSQL.
 Amazon RDS manages tasks such as provisioning, backup, recovery for you.
 You also only have to pay a monthly charge; there is no upfront cost.

 Check out Intellipaat’s AWS Certification Training to get ahead in your career!